-Our Long-Term Financial Plan is a 10-year rolling plan outlining how our Delivery Program and Operational Plan will be resourced and funded to deliver our commitments for the next four years and beyond.
+Our Long-Term Financial Plan 2022-32 is a 10-year rolling plan outlining how our Delivery Program and Operational Plan will be funded to deliver our commitments for the next 4 years and beyond.
+Together with the Workforce Management Strategy and the Asset Management Strategy and Plans, the Long-Term Financial Plan (LTFP) forms Council's comprehensive Resourcing Strategy under the Integrated Planning and Reporting Framework (IP&R).